caplena/knowledge-base/docs/03-02-AI-assignments.md

 #### How do you measure the score?

 When training our machine learning model, we leave out a part of the data you have reviewed.
-Scoring is then done on the left out data.
+Scoring is then done on the left-out data.

 Technically speaking the score represents the weighted F1 over all topics.